Multiple Claims And Inadequate Limits In Texas

 Kings Park then sued National Union for wrongfully exhausting its limit to avoid defense obligations.
 Kings Park also claimed that National Union’s payment was to settle its own bad faith conduct.
 Id.
 Kings Park alleged that the payment of a peppercorn to resolve National Union’s bad faith conduct was a sham.
 Id. at 532.

-The appellate court held that the National Union settlement was reasonable for the settlement of personal injury claims regardless of the fact that National Union may not have secured releases from the Plaintiffs for their claims.
+The appellate court held that the National Union settlement was reasonable for the settlement claims regardless of the fact that National Union may not have secured releases from the Plaintiffs for their claims.
 Id. at 536.
 Because the settlement exhausted the National Union limits, Kings Parks had no bad faith claims against National Union for failing to defend or pay on other pending claims.
 Id.

 Quite clearly, the Texas courts have yet to find the fact scenario that will permit a recovery for an unreasonable settlement in the Soriano context.